dpb587/dpb587.me/content/post/_index.md

 ---
 title: Posts
-description: To document some ideas and experiments.
+description: To document some thoughts and learnings.
 ---